bradleypeterson/TimeTrackerFall22/README.md

 docker-compose up -d
 ```
 The -d parameter will remove trailing logs, so omit it if you'd like logs to appear in the console.
 Only run with --build if you make changes to the package.json or config files on either project.
+#Note: The database will self build when the project is first created using the seed.js

 ## Application Stack and Development Tools